stephane-monnot/react-vertical-timeline/README.md

 ## License

-*react-vertical-timeline* is available under MIT.
+*react-vertical-timeline-component* is available under MIT.
 See LICENSE for more details.